GluuFederation/docs-ce-prod/3.1.4/source/integration/sswebapps/openidc-rp.md

 ```

 #### Configure Apache to use SSL
-This section will guide you through the steps to configure apache to
-use the SSL module
+This section will guide you through the steps to configure Apache to use the SSL module

 1. Open the `default-ssl.conf` file